umd-fire-coml/2021-Image-Super-Resolution/README.md

 Watch this short video to see our model in action in our Interactice Notebook through Google Colab.
 The notebook is linked below where you can take a deeper look at our model.

 ## Google Colab: ##

+The following is a link to a google colab version of our project:

 [https://colab.research.google.com/drive/1sxYCYOPGuRwB46FtIq5Me8TIfXYLrpjq?usp=sharing](https://colab.research.google.com/drive/1sxYCYOPGuRwB46FtIq5Me8TIfXYLrpjq?usp=sharing)

 ## Description of Each File: ##